8 people found this helpful

 Whether you’re wondering how to clean a stainless-steel sink or how to clean stainless-steel pans, there’s one key to quick success: the more elbow grease the better.
-Get your partner or a friend on board (they can scrub while you rinse) and the job will be done in half the time.
+So, if your family loves your food, get them to love cleaning up with you!
+The more, the merrier, right?!

 Get to know the grain

-- The first thing you need to do when figuring out how to clean stainless steel is to determine the direction of the grain.
+- The first thing you need to do when figuring out how to clean stainless steel is to some detective work and determine the direction of the grain.
 Look closely at the surface of your appliance, sink or pans to work out whether the faint lines are running up-and-down or side-to-side.

 - Although the direction will be the same in one sheet of steel, bear in mind that the grain on other pieces that have been attached, like knobs, taps and handles, might have a different direction.

 - When washing stainless steel, you’ll get a better result if you wipe in the direction of the grain.
-This helps avoid any grime or product residue sinking deeper below the surface during the cleaning of stainless steel.
+This helps avoid any slimy grime or sticky residue sinking deeper below the surface during the cleaning of stainless steel.

 Choose your cleaning supplies

-There are various options for supplies when it comes to the cleaning of stainless steel, whether you’re cleaning a stainless-steel sink or cleaning stainless-steel pans.
+There are some different supplies to consider when it comes to the cleaning of stainless steel, whether you’re cleaning a stainless-steel sink or cleaning stainless-steel pans.

 - Dish detergent/washing-up liquid.
 Alternatively, you can mix one teaspoon of dish soap with one quart of hot water from the tap.
-Be sure to rinse off with clean hot water and dry straight away.
+Be sure to rinse off with clean hot water and try to dry it straight away.

-- Mineral oil.
-You can use mineral oil to remove fingerprints after cleaning by buffing a light coating of it.
-Avoid food-based oils, like vegetable or olive oil.
+- You can use mineral oil to remove grubby fingerprints (left by curious kids, or hungry adults) after cleaning by buffing a light coating of it.
+But make sure to avoid food-based oils, like vegetable or olive oil.

-- Strong paper towels.
-These are non-abrasive and will absorb excess oil.
-Pick paper towels that are strong when wet, like Plenty kitchen paper, so you don’t leave any bits behind.
+- Paper towels.
+You can use paper towels that are strong when wet, like Plenty kitchen paper.

-Whether you’re soaking up excess grease from stainless steel or administering the final polish, extra-absorbent Plenty is ideal for the job.
+Whether you’re soaking up greasy marks from stainless steel or giving it its final polishing, extra-absorbent Plenty is ideal for the job.
 It’s strong, even when wet, so it’s great for scrubbing and polishing.

 How to clean stainless steel: the process

-- Start off by placing a small amount of your cleaning fluid on your cloth.
+- Start off by placing a bit of your cleaning fluid on your cloth.
 Wipe this along your stainless steel, in the direction of the grain.
 For stubborn stains, rub carefully, one small section at a time.

 - If using a speciality cleaner or vinegar, wipe it away with another clean, damp paper towel.